EWG News and Analysis

 - Cook safer with non-stick if you're stuck with it.
 Never heat an empty pan, especially at high heat, don't put non-stick baking pans in an oven hotter than 500 degrees F, and use your stove's exhaust fan.

 - Learn more about cooking safely in our Healthy Home Tip: Skip the non-stick.

 3. Store and reheat leftovers safely Leftovers can extend the joy of a holiday -- by giving you a break from the kitchen!
 But be sure to avoid plastic when storing and (especially) when heating them.
 Here's why -- and how:

 - The chemical additives in plastic can migrate into food and liquids.
 Ceramic or glass food containers (like Pyrex) are safer.
-Click here to get a 10-piece Pyrex set on Amazon (and a portion of your purchase will go towards helping EWG!).

 - Don't microwave food or drinks in plastic containers, even if they claim to be "microwave safe."
 Heat can release chemicals into your food and drink.
 Microwaves heat unevenly, creating hot spots where the plastic is more likely to break down.

 - If you do use a plastic container, handle it carefully.
 Use it for cool liquids only; wash plastics on the top rack of the dishwasher, farther from the heating element (or by hand!); Cover food in the microwave with a paper towel, not plastic wrap.
 Also, avoid single-use plastic like bottled water bottles.
 Reusing it isn't safe -- it can harbor bacteria, and tossing it fills up landfills and pollutes the environment.

 - Read more about heating and storing food safely in EWG's Healthy Home Tip: Pick plastics carefully.